satvik007vk/Calisma_LR/Workflow.md

 - [x] Scale the Variables using Standard/Min-Max Scaling.
 - [x] Split the variables into train-test by a time to avoid overlap of both the sets.
 - [x] Feed them into the ML models multiple linear regression, XG boost, random forest.
-- [ ] First predict clf separately, then lwp and then both together?

 Questions:
 - should the predictands ('lwp' and 'clf') be scaled as well?)